Chart Color Schemes

 Burnie - Ulverstone Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 12.8%, significantly lower than Australia's average of 30.4%.
-This indicates a need for targeted educational initiatives.
-Bachelor degrees are the most common at 8.9%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 44.1% of residents aged 15+ holding them, including advanced diplomas (9.0%) and certificates (35.1%).
+The area faces educational challenges, with university qualification rates (12.8%) substantially below the Australian average of 30.4%.
+This represents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees lead at 8.9%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.6%).
+Trade and technical skills feature prominently, with 44.1% of residents aged 15+ holding vocational credentials, including advanced diplomas (9.0%) and certificates (35.1%).

-Educational participation is high, with 25.6% currently enrolled in formal education, comprising 9.9% in primary, 7.9% in secondary, and 3.0% in tertiary education.
+Educational participation is notably high, with 25.6% of residents currently enrolled in formal education.
+This includes 9.9% in primary education, 7.9% in secondary education, and 3.0% pursuing tertiary education.

 Frequently Asked Questions - Education